Still the blueprint for small hatchbacks

 The Parkers Verdict

 The eighth incarnation of the Fiesta is as good to drive as ever, and features even more safety, driver assistance and infotainment kit.
-It comes at a price relative to the competition, both for outright buyers and those looking to finance.
+It does come at a price relative to the competition, both for outright buyers and those looking to finance, though.

 In conclusion, it's up there among the best small hatchbacks you can buy, but it's not decisively head and shoulders above them – as was the 2009 Fiesta when it was launched.